LucasTe-data/football-play-prediction/README.md

 ## Dataset

-This data is collected by Daren Willman of NFLsavant.com. he provides data on every snap played in the NFL.
-For each year a CSV file is provided with each line representing a play.
+This data is collected by Daren Willman of NFLsavant.com.
+For each season a CSV file is provided with each line representing a play.

+To use this data in a LSTM Network, plays are stacked in groups of three consecutive plays to predict the type of the following fourth play.
+This process is done in the script LSTM_modeling.py.

 Source: https://nflsavant.com/about.php
 Format: CSV